Community Norms and Commitments

 As part of our ongoing efforts to keep our campus secure and safe for our students, all visitors are required to check in at the TALI Hall reception desk.

-Guests (including vendors, parents/guardians/relatives of students, alumni, and substitute teachers) are required to follow all visitor protocols while on campus.
-Guests are expected to sign out at TALI Hall at the end of their visit.
+Guests (including vendors, parents/relatives of students, alumni, and substitute teachers) are required to follow all visitor protocols while on campus.
+Guests are expected to sign out (in TALI, Middle, or Upper School) at the end of their visit.

-Parents/guardians who are dropping off food or projects for their student should leave items at the TALI Hall reception desk.
+Parents who are dropping off food or projects for their student should leave items at the TALI Hall reception desk.
 Staff members will contact the student to get the item during passing or free period.
-Parents/guardians are asked not to go directly to their student’s locker or classroom.
+Parents are asked not to go directly to their student’s locker or classroom.

 1 Eastside Preparatory School adopts the statements of students’ rights articulated by the Washington Office of Superintendent of Public Instruction – Equity and Civil Rights Office save and except for the procedures associated with the filing and adjudication of a formal complaint or appeal thereof to a school district or OSPI.